Clearance Rack Classics Retro 80s and 90s Dance Mix by DJ Tintin

 Think you know all there is to know about new wave, pop, synthpop, and early electronica from the 80s and 90s?
 Think again.
 Groove to a continuous mix of some of the great retro dance club classics, forgotten gems and rarities from one of music's greatest eras.
 Pop your collar, strap on a Swatch or five and enjoy!

-I guess you could say I've been a fully-fledged DJ for about eleven years, having had the good fortune to perform opening sets at a local 80s dance establishment called the Breakfast Club in Charlotte, NC for nearly four of those years.
+DJ TINTIN PERSONAL NOTE 11/7/16: I HAVE NOW UPGRADED ONCE AGAIN TO A PRO ACCOUNT, SO BANDWIDTH ISSUES SHOULD BE NEGLIGIBLE ONCE AGAIN.
+PLEASE VISIT, LISTEN AND DOWNLOAD AS OFTEN AS YOU LIKE.
+TELL YOUR FRIENDS.
+TELL YOUR ENEMIES.
+TELL ANYONE WHO WILL LISTEN TO COME BY AND SAY HELLO!
+ABOVE ALL, ENJOY THE MUSIC!
+I guess you could say I've been a fully-fledged DJ for a while now, having had the good fortune to perform opening sets at a local 80s dance establishment called the Breakfast Club in Charlotte, NC from about 2005-2010.
 It was a chance opportunity and one that I relished until the night ran its course and came to an end.
 I started Clearance Rack Classics as a way to continue doing live mixes and to share great music with anyone willing to listen.
 Gone are the crowds and the funky fashions in this format, but gone also are the music mandates from club owners.
 Here, I get to play what I really want my audience to hear and not have to devote all my time to the "hits", so to speak.
 It's not that I have anything against the hits, but there is so much good music out there that begs to be heard.
 It seems that, as the years go by, more and more genres have been compartmentalized into about 75-100 songs that get repeated over and over in various media.
 The rest gets squeezed out or gets forgotten entirely.
 It is my hope that I can keep the dimming embers burning bright right here.
 Happy listening!